 We strongly believe that it is important for parents to know what is happening in our classroom so that you can encourage and talk to your children about what they are learning.
 Announcements about our word of the week and dance steps that we are learning will be made to parents at the end of each class.

-DANCE ATTIRE: All students are expected to be in movement attire for dance class and hair that is long enough should be tightly secured away from the face.
+In a normal year: all students are expected to be in movement attire for dance class and hair that is long enough should be tightly secured away from the face.
 Traditionally ballet dress codes function with a binary understanding of gender, and assign specific attire requirements to male-identifying and female-identifying dancers.
 We welcome students of all gender identities, and allow all dancers to choose from any of the options listed for their class level below:

-Option A: Leotard of any color, and footed or convertible tights (pink or flesh tone of the dancer’s choosing), ballet shoes (pink or flesh tone of the dancer’s choosing).
+- Option A: Leotard of any color, and footed or convertible tights (pink or flesh tone of the dancer’s choosing), ballet shoes (pink or flesh tone of the dancer’s choosing).
 Skirts must be attached to the leotard for ages 3-7 to prevent them from being a distraction and tutus are better left at home for dress up attire.

-Option B: Pants or shorts that are not too baggy, fitted solid colored T-shirt.
+- Option B: Pants or shorts that are not too baggy, fitted solid colored T-shirt.
 Black ballet shoes.

-Option C: Workout attire (leggings and a fitted top), shoes appropriate for the class genre.
+- Option C: Workout attire (leggings and a fitted top), shoes appropriate for the class genre.